ShanEllis/ShanEllis.github.io/_posts/2017-12-11-Harassment.md

 ```
 ![](https://ShanEllis.github.io/Sexual_Harassment/status.png)

 Here we see that survey participants were most frequently students when the incident(s) happened.
+(Note: postdocs do not exist in every field.
+Their small number likely reflects this fact in both this graph and the graph below.)

 # What Was the Status of the Perpetrator(s)...Particularly relative to you?